ejgao/GPRrdd/README.md

 ## Small Example

 Although all three functions are available, the main function is create_plot.
-A short example is illustrated below:
+A short example is illustrated below, which displays the plot as well as estimated treatment effect.

 ``` r
 set.seed(100)